 - 1. Select Start > Control Panel > Play CDs or other media automatically. - 2.
 Confirm that the Use AutoPlay for all media and devices check box is selected. - 3.
-Click Choose a default, and then select one of the available options for each media type listed. - NOTE: Choose WinDVD to play DVDs. - 4.
+Click Choose a default, and then select one of the available options for each media type listed. - NOTE: If you have Windows Vista Home Premium installed on your computer, you can use either Windows Media Player or WinDVD to play a DVD.
+For all other Vista editions, choose WinDVD to play a DVD. - 4.
 Click Save. - NOTE: For more information about AutoPlay, refer to Help and Support.